cameronbourke/react-async-poll/README.md

 WebSockets are cool and awesome, but sometimes we don't get to choose our backend.
 So how can we still get the most recent data into our react app on a regular basis?
 Polling to the rescue!

+**NOTE:** version 2.x has a breaking change in the interface.
+For extensibility, `asyncPoll()` now takes only one argument: an object with named attributes.

 ## Installation
 react-async-poll requires React 0.14 or later.
 ```